LEICA L.A. EXHIBIT: WORKSHEET

 Near our tented camp, a surprise encounter with the King of the Serengeti.
 While credited as the top predator, the male lion is rather indifferent to the hunt.
 His nomadic energy centers more on mating, expanding his pride, and territorial protection.
 Much of the hunting is relegated to the lioness as the male conserves his energy for procreation and survival.
 It is said only 10% of male lions reach old age.

-In the headlight of the Landrover, the Lion King paused for the camera to be activated and held a momentary pose for my slow hand-held shutter.
+In the headlight of the Land Rover, the Lion King paused so that the camera could be activated and held a momentary pose, for my slow hand-held shutter.

 Let's Stay in Touch!

 This is a work in progress.
 Sign-up to catch the latest discoveries from decades of photographs.
-Be notified to latest events and meet friends while unfolding blogs and pictures from a global vision quest.
+Be notified of the latest events and meet friends while unfolding blogs and pictures from a global vision quest.